And Who Will Manage Simon?

 “Why did they have to drop you off late?”

-Even worse, I see companies adopting cheap on-line software packages to build people management skills.
-If inane, on-line courses are forced on supervisors to miraculously equip them in dealing with difficult people, then I suggest nothing is better than something.
-They are better off with the expensive, slower school of hard knocks and experience.
+If on-line courses are provided to supervisors to miraculously equip them, in their own time, for dealing with this difficult role, then I suggest that this is a case where nothing is better than something.
+They might be better off with the expensive, slower school of hard knocks and experience.
+Never mind the burn-out.
+Never mind the turnover.

 2 thoughts on “And Who Will Manage Simon?”